Phishing: Social engineering

-Phishing often uses social engineering techniques to trick users into performing actions such as clicking a link or opening an attachment, or revealing sensitive information.
-It often involves pretending to be a trusted entity and creating a sense of urgency, like threatening to close or seize a victim's bank or insurance account.
+Phishing often uses social engineering techniques to trick users into performing actions such as clicking a link, opening an attachment, or revealing sensitive information.
+It often involves impersonating a trusted entity and creating a sense of urgency, like threatening to close or seize a victim's bank or insurance account.
+Phishing attacks may rely on spoofing an organization's website to trick victims into entering credentials.

-An alternative technique to impersonation-based phishing is the use of fake news articles to trick victims into clicking on a malicious link.
-These links often lead to fake websites that appear legitimate, but are actually run by attackers who may try to install malware or present fake "virus" notifications to the victim.